Air

 Example Matzendorf, Switzerland: actual altitude - 510m, grid cell altitude - 566m

-meteoblue meteograms AIR show the weather for the surrounding area, corresponding to a model grid cell.
-The specific conditions of the selected location (altitude, inclination) are not displayed in the meteogram AIR.
-The ground level of the selected location may be lower or higher than the altitude shown by a meteogram AIR.
+meteoblue Meteograms Air show the weather for the surrounding area, corresponding to a model grid cell.
+The specific conditions of the selected location (altitude, inclination) are not displayed in the Meteogram Air.
+The ground level of the selected location may be lower or higher than the altitude shown by a Meteogram Air.
 The average altitude of the surrounding area is shown by a line in the temperature chart and a brown bar at the bottom of the cloud chart.
 A conversion of pressure levels to altitude is shown on the position page.

-The differences in altitude between the Meteogram AIR and a local (point®) forecast: In point forecast, we consider the real altitude of the location, in the Meteogram AIR we consider the altitude of the grid cell.
+The differences in altitude between the Meteogram Air and a local (point®) forecast: In point forecast, we consider the real altitude of the location, in the Meteogram Air we consider the altitude of the grid cell.
 This may lead to significant difference in altitude in some places.
 A difference in altitude means a difference in temperature.
 We correct the temperature on the basis of the layering of air in our forecast model.
 So there is not a fix correction, but a dynamic correction.
 Thus, we ensure that the local forecast in lower altitudes is warmer under normal conditions and colder with inversion situations.

-The real altitude of the selected location is not displayed in the meteogram AIR for several reasons.
+The real altitude of the selected location is not displayed in the Meteogram Air for several reasons.
 One key reason is the sheer number of altitude levels in mountainous grid cells.
 There can be hundreds of these, making it impossible to represent all of them.

 Another reason pertains to the maximum and minimum altitudes in each grid cell.
 These values can vary based on the terrain model used.
 Typically, such models have a resolution of about 80x80 meters.
 This may lead to contradictions as known peaks in the grid cell could be higher than the maximum of the 80x80 meter model, causing confusion.
 A similar situation arises with the minimum altitudes.